docker/community/Docker-Birthday-3/tutorial.md

 ###To check:

 - File **config.json** must be available in one of the images you are going to build next.
-	- You need to make its content avaible via an HTTP call on port 80.
+	- You need to make its content available via an HTTP call on port 80.
 	- Example of the HTTP GET call:

 	```